-Nicknamed the "Warhorse," Andrew Weibrecht is a cannonball on snow, taking the riskiest and fastest lines possible, which makes him one of the most exhilarating athletes to watch carve World Cup ice.
-(Adirondack Daily Enterprise)
+Nicknamed the "Warhorse," Andrew Weibrecht is a cannonball on snow and will take the riskiest and fastest line possible, which makes him one of the most exhilarating athletes to watch on the World Cup circuit.
+(Jonas Ericsson/Agence Zoom)

 Andrew Weibrecht Quick Facts

 |Alpine Athletes » Andrew Weibrecht||

 Andrew Weibrecht is sibling number four in a family of five and took up skiing after he begged his parents to let him join older brother Jonathan at the 1980 Olympic mountain of Whiteface.
 Now one of the most exhilarating ski racers to watch kick out of the start gate, Weibrecht transitioned from a kid swinging on his parents’ chandeliers to becoming a two-time Olympic super G medalist.